 \section{Benchmark Overview: Data and Tasks}

-In this paper we employ \bench, a recently proposed benchmark designed to standardize the development and evaluation of AI models for fusion plasma dynamics \cite{rousseau2026tokamark}.
-Importantly, \bench~ moves beyond individual tasks and instead presents a suite of interconnected scientific objectives, meticulously curated to probe core capabilities required of AI models for fusion plasmas: (i) representation learning from complex and incomplete data; (ii) reasoning across diverse timescales; (iii) robustness to missing information; and (iv) generalization across operating regimes.
+For benchmarking purposes, we use \bench{}, a recently proposed benchmark designed to standardize the development and evaluation of AI models for fusion plasma dynamics \cite{rousseau2026tokamark}.
+Importantly, \bench{} moves beyond individual tasks and instead presents a suite of interconnected scientific objectives curated to probe core capabilities required of AI models for fusion plasmas: (i) representation learning from complex and incomplete data; (ii) reasoning across diverse timescales; (iii) robustness to missing information; and (iv) generalization across operating regimes.
 From a technical point of view, \bench\ provides harmonized access to multi‑modal diagnostics from MAST tokamak experiments and formalizes preprocessing steps such as temporal windowing, signal alignment, and metadata normalization.
 The use of \bench\ enables structured and reproducible training pipelines and, crucially, transparent and consistent comparison between different models.
-It also provides a strong baseline model and unified evaluation tooling, ensuring that new approaches can be benchmarked fairly and rigorously.
+It also provides a suite of baseline models and unified evaluation tooling, ensuring that new approaches can be benchmarked fairly and rigorously.
 For our purposes, we adhere to the taxonomy and protocols of \bench\ as closely as possible.